Parameter-Efficient Distributional RL via Normalizing Flows and a Geometry-Aware Cram\'er Surrogate: Results

 \subsection{Parameter efficiency}

-We assess parameter efficiency by comparing model size and performance to C51.
-As shown in Figure~\ref{fig:n_params} (left), C51's parameter count grows with the number of atoms, while ours stays constant regardless of the number of components.
-Our model matches C51's size with just 11 atoms, underscoring its superior efficiency.

-We also study the effect of sample count from the base distribution in MDP2.
-As more samples are used, the Cramèr distance to the true distribution steadily drops, with performance stabilizing around 100 samples—offering a good trade-off between accuracy and cost (Figure~\ref{fig:n_params} (right)).
+We evaluate parameter efficiency by comparing our model to C51.
+Unlike C51, whose parameter count grows with the number of atoms, our model maintains a constant size and already matches C51 with just 11 atoms, highlighting its superior efficiency (Figure \ref{fig:n_params} (left)).
+We further examine the impact of the number of base distribution samples in MDP2, observing that performance improves as the sample count increases and stabilizes around 100 samples, which offers a good balance between accuracy and computational cost (Figure \ref{fig:n_params} (right)).